Workiva/over_react/README.md

 * OverReact DOM components return a new `DomProps` builder, which can be used to render them via our [fluent interface](#fluent-style-component-consumption) as shown in the examples above.
   * `DomProps` has statically-typed getters and setters for all "ubiquitous" HTML attribute props.
   * The `domProps()` function is also available to create a new typed Map or a typed view into an existing Map.
-Useful for manipulating DOM props and adding DOM props to components that don’t forward them directly.
+Useful for manipulating DOM props and adding DOM props to components that don’t forward them directly, or to access a dom prop from a plain map in a lifecycle method as shown below.

+    ```dart
+    @override
+    void componentDidUpdate(Map prevProps, Map prevState, [dynamic snapshot]) {
+      // Say you want to compare the previous / current value of `DomProps.title` here...
+      final titleChanged = domProps(prevProps).title != props.title;
+    }
+    ```

 &nbsp;
 &nbsp;